Updated July 23rd, 2019

-For home sellers, the question of whether or not to make repairs prior to putting a house on the market is always a tricky one to answer.
+For home sellers, whether to make repairs prior to putting a house on the market is a tricky question to answer.

-That’s because you have to determine whether or not those projects will actually add more value to your home (i.e., bring in a higher offer) than they cost to complete.
+Determine whether those projects will add more value to your home than they cost to complete.

-If you’re considering investing in any improvements — e.g., landscaping, cleaning or replacing carpets, a new roof, etc. — it’s always a good idea to consult with an experienced, local real estate agent before pulling the trigger.
+If you’re considering investing in any improvements — e.g., landscaping, cleaning or replacing carpets, a new roof, etc. — it’s always a good idea to consult with a before pulling the trigger.

-Repainting is one of the most common of these pre-sale improvements, namely because it’s relatively inexpensive and usually has a big impact on your ability to attract an offer quickly and at your ideal price point.
+Repainting is one of the most common presale improvements, because it’s relatively inexpensive and can have a big impact on your ability to attract an offer quickly and at your ideal price point.

-The short of it is yes.
-You should paint your house before selling.
-But only if you want it to go for a good price.
-If you want to dive in a bit further and be 100% sure that you should, in fact, paint your house before you sell it, here are some questions to ask yourself:
+Yes, in most cases, you should paint your house before selling.
+But only if you want it to sell for the best price.
+If you want to dive in further and be 100% sure that you should, in fact, paint your house before you sell it, here are some questions to ask yourself: